Omega Ratio Definition

 - Heavy reliance on ratio can be a blunder because of using past data and nonstationarity in using the lookback data.

-- It makes result complex for a small investor, only useful for the sophisticated investors
+- It makes the resulting complex for a small investor, only useful for sophisticated investors.

 - Dependency on another ratio.
 It cannot independently rely only on itself.